Morris Park Aerodrome: American Eagle

-In February 1908, aviator Joel T. Rice (with financial backing from John Andrew Riggs) formed the Hot Springs Airship Company in Hot Springs, Arkansas whereupon they started work on dirigible, over 50 ft long, named The Arkansas Traveler.
-In 1909, they moved the ship to New York, where they showed it at the Hudson–Fulton Celebration.
-They also began work at Morris Park on a larger ship, The American Eagle, costing over $5,000.
+In February 1908, aviator Joel T. Rice (with financial backing from John Andrew Riggs) formed the Hot Springs Airship Company in Hot Springs, Arkansas whereupon they started work on a dirigible, over 50 ft long, named The Arkansas Traveler.
+In 1909, Rice and Riggs (accompanied by Rice's sons Roy and Alphonson) moved the ship to New York where they showed it at the Hudson–Fulton Celebration.

+They then began work at Morris Park on a larger ship, The American Eagle.
 At the time, this was the largest steel-framed airship in the country.
-The name was unpopular with New Yorkers, leading to the newspapers of the time referring to it as The Arkansas Traveler, the same name as the previous ship.
+The name was unpopular with New Yorkers, leading to the newspapers of the time referring to it as The Arkansas Traveler, the same name as the previous ship (aviation author Don Dwiggins, however, writes that the term "Arkansas travelers" actually refers to Rice and Riggs).
 Plans were being made for the Seeing New York company to use the ship for sightseeing tours over New York City.

+Riggs became a member of the Aeronautical Society on August 5, 1909 and put up a large tent at Morris Park to use as a hangar.
+Soon after, Rice and Riggs had a falling out.
+Riggs, who owned a company called the Lopez Medicine Company, painted "LOPEZ" in large block letters on both sides of the American Eagle's gas bag.
+Rice objected to this and threatened to destroy the ship if the advertisement was not removed.
+Riggs summoned his brothers Steve and Frank, and his son E. Marion, to New York and stationed them as guards around the ship.
+Riggs was eventually convinced to remove the advertisement, but before he could do so, Rice, evading the guards, had painted over it with house paint which damaged the fabric, necessitating repairs.